alex-bellon/wikipedia/README.md

 - [Chicken gun](https://en.wikipedia.org/wiki/Chicken_gun) - a large-diameter, compressed-air cannon used to fire dead chickens at aircraft components in order to simulate high-speed bird strikes during the aircraft's flight.
 - [Crinkle crankle wall](https://en.wikipedia.org/wiki/Crinkle_crankle_wall) - The crinkle crankle wall economizes on bricks, despite its sinuous configuration, because it can be made just one brick thin.
 If a wall this thin were to be made in a straight line, without buttresses, it would easily topple over.
 The alternate convex and concave curves in the wall provide stability and help it to resist lateral forces.
 - [Czech Hedgehog](https://en.wikipedia.org/wiki/Czech_hedgehog) - The Czech hedgehog is a static anti-tank obstacle defense made of metal angle beams or I-beams (that is, lengths with an L- or I-shaped cross section).
+- [Democracy Wall](https://en.wikipedia.org/wiki/Democracy_Wall) - a long brick wall of Xidan Street, Xicheng District of Beijing, where thousands of people put up posters to protest about the political and social issues of China.
 - [Denatured alcohol](https://en.wikipedia.org/wiki/Denatured_alcohol) - ethanol that has additives to make it poisonous, bad-tasting, foul-smelling, or nauseating to discourage recreational consumption.
 - [Donkey vote](https://en.wikipedia.org/wiki/Donkey_vote) - a ballot cast in an election that uses a preference voting system, where a voter is permitted or required to rank candidates on the ballot paper, and ranks them based on the order they appear on the ballot paper.
 - [Dual-tone multi-frequency signaling](https://en.wikipedia.org/wiki/Dual-tone_multi-frequency_signaling) - a telecommunication signaling system using the voice-frequency band over telephone lines between telephone equipment and other communications devices and switching centers.